 It doesn’t matter if Husband is the parent on duty, my little ones will come to me for nose wiping—with the smallest sheet of toilet paper or tissue they can find.
 Sometimes they’ll come without a tissue—they don’t want nose wiping, just a soggy hug, and I will have the grand privilege of wearing their snot for the rest of the day.
 It’s a great accessory and goes with everything.
 Nothing shouts “mother” like Snot Shoulder.

-If it seems like it’s more fun being a dad than a mom, that’s because it is This hat doesn’t stay in fashion long enough, in my opinion; they age out of it quickly.
+This hat doesn’t stay in fashion long enough, in my opinion; they age out of it quickly.
 And once I’ve retired it, I miss it—at least until one of my sons wanders in with a hurt on the bottom of his foot that doesn’t have a shoe but does have a large cake of dirt—or is that dog poop?—on the underside.
 And then I have to grit my teeth and kiss the underside of that foot, because my kisses are magical, and one day they won’t be.

 I have to remind my sons often to stop smacking their lips while they eat; to not to talk while someone else is talking; to clean up after themselves; to use please and thank you; to say, at the very least, “Excuse me” when an earth-quaking burp disrupts the table.
 They think these reminders are lame.
 They don’t know they’ll thank me later, when they’re interested in finding a life partner and they discover other people aren’t all that attracted to heathen habits.